Groutledge/Pandell.Practicum/README.md

 - I'm a huge fan of ReSharper, so inside this folder I've included my settings for .NET code styles, and if I were to use the Framework and Microsoft's Test Framework, the AllMSTests.runsettings deletes the local test file output from executing MSTests locally on your machine (not applicable here with .NETCore, but I have included it to show this is what we had for Framework projects).

 ### M. Tools
-- The Tools folder is a throw-back from the days before NuGet, however, it still contains relevant .msi's or executables required for every developer to have their environment in sync.
+- The Tools folder is a throw-back from the days before NuGet, however, it can contain relevant .msi's or executables required for every developer to have their environment in sync.
 In this case, the Tools folder houses NAnt, which is used for CI/CD automations.
 Normally other tools can be added, like IIS Express, DotNet Hosting, etc. (something I normally add to ensure all developers are on the same versions of software), but to keep the packaging small, I've left these out of the Tools folder for now.

 ## How To Run The Solution - IIS Express in Visual Studio
 A. In the Bash Terminal, navigate to the Build folder and run the script: